DevExpress-Examples/dashboard-blazor-server-multi-tenancy/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T1017576)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->
-# Dashboard for Blazor - How to implement multi-tenant Dashboard architecture by using the ASP.NET Core's Identity authentication system
+# Dashboard for Blazor - How to Implement Multi-Tenant Dashboard Architecture using the ASP.NET Core's Identity Authentication System

 This example shows how to configure the Dashboard control so that it works in the multi-user environment.